-During an MSC cruise through the Caribbean Sea, you will visit Nassau, which occupies the eastern portion of the island of New Providence and is linked by a charming bridge with the neighboring Paradise Island, where Atlantis Waterscape is located.
+During an MSC Bahamas cruise, you will visit Nassau, which occupies the eastern portion of the island of New Providence and is linked by a charming bridge with the neighboring Paradise Island, where Atlantis Waterscape is located.

-The largest open-air aquarium in the world, it has over 100 different species of colourful tropical fish.
+The largest open-air aquarium in the world has over 100 different species of colorful tropical fish.
 In Nassau, you can interact with dolphins and go on excursions to neighboring islands in motorboats.
-The historical centre of Nassau boasts charming colonial-style buildings and numerous pastel-coloured wooden shops that alternate with Georgian-style structures.
+The historical center of Nassau boasts charming colonial-style buildings and numerous pastel-colored wooden shops that alternate with Georgian-style structures.

 However, to get a taste of the local style of living, take a trip to Cable Beach.
-Located just 5 km west of the city, on it you will be able to admire the Bahamian Riviera and its fantastic colours: golden sand and lively nightlife.
-In addition to the casinos, which are very popular with gamblers, one of the most appealing characteristics of a holiday in Nassau is the possibility to do some low-cost shopping.
+Located just 3 miles west of the city, you will be able to admire the Bahamian Riviera and its fantastic colors: golden sand and lively nightlife.
+In addition to the casinos, which are very popular with gamblers, one of the most appealing characteristics of a vacation in Nassau is the possibility to do some low-cost shopping.